Trip Summary and Itinerary Map

 Prices quoted below are per person based on 2 people sharing.
 Cabin availability changes all the time so please contact us for up-to-date details and information on specific cabin availability.

-Children are very much welcome.
-In terms of concessions, one child, aged between 3-11 years, sharing his parent's cabin travels free of charge.
+Children aged 6 years old or over are welcome.
+In terms of concessions, one child, aged between 6-11 years, sharing their parent's cabin travels free of charge.
 A teenager, aged between 12-17 years, receives a 50% discount.
-However, please note that not every cabin category can accommodate 3 people.
+Please note that not every cabin category can accommodate 3 people.
 Please contact us for details.

 - Flights Buenos Aires/ Ushuaia return